-Every instructor will design various assessments, but all GOVT classes will use a standardized assessment which will measure the four specified CORE Student Learning Objectives of Critical Thinking, Communication, Social Responsibility and Personal Responsibility and the ACGM listed student learning outcomes.
-ALL ACTIVITIES ARE DUE ON THE CALENDAR DATES.
+Every instructor will design various assessments, but all GOVT classes will use a standardized assessment which will measure the four specified CORE Student Learning Objectives of Critical Thinking, Communication, Social Responsibility

 Course Requirements:

 Readings:

 Other than the required chapter readings, several readings are located on the course Brightspace and will be required for the course.
 Test questions may stem from the readings.
 Additional readings may be posted on Brightspace and added to the syllabus.